Tips for Finding Lost Indoor-Outdoor Cats

 3) Post Signs in Your Neighborhood and Online

-Post signs in your neighborhood at least a two block radius from your home.
+Post signs in your neighborhood at least two blocks from your home.
 Use large print saying “LOST CAT.”
 Include a photo, date missing, and phone number where you can be reached 24/7.

 Also, post notices online that reach people in your neighborhood, such as: